george24601/notes/python/style.md

 The docstring is just a string that’s listed under the function definition that explains what the function does.
 Use them

+Use import statements for packages and modules only, not for individual classes or functions

 Name your classes and functions consistently; the convention is to use CamelCase for classes and lower_case_with_underscores for functions and methods.
 Always use self as the name for the first method argument

 Use import x for importing packages and modules.

+Use from x import y where x is the package prefix and y is the module name with no prefix.

+Do not use relative names in imports.
+Even if the module is in the same package, use the full package name.

 Container types, like dictionaries and lists, define default iterators and membership test operators ("in" and "not in").

+Import each module using the full pathname location of the module.

 Yes:  for key in adict: ...
       if key not in adict: ...